Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

 We finish the introduction by briefly sketching out the novelty of this work.
-Notice that all results obtained in this paper are valid for dimension $\delta\in (0,n]$.
-As previously stated, these essentially generalize the classical results which only deal with the case $\delta=n$.
-In particular, when dimension $\delta\in (0,n)$, the situation becomes significantly different to settings of the Lebesgue integral and classical Muckenhoupt weight class $A_p$.
-In this case, we use different method that avoid the use of the Fubini theorem, the countable additivity of Lebesgue measures and linearity of the Lebesgue integral.
-This constitutes one of the key innovations of our work.
+Notice that all results obtained in this paper are valid for all dimension $\delta\in (0,n]$.
+As previously stated, these essentially generalize the classical results which only deal with the case $\delta=n$ within the framework of linear integrals and measures.
+In particular, when dimension $\delta\in (0,n)$, the situation becomes significantly different to settings of Lebesgue integrals and classical Muckenhoupt weight class.
+In this case, we use different method that avoids the use of absolutely continuity of ``measure", Fubini's theorem, the countable additivity of Lebesgue measures and linearity of the Lebesgue integral as the classical theory.
+In other words, we find that these requirements seem superfluous in the corresponding classical theory.
+This constitutes the main innovations of this work.

-Secondly, recall that the original BMO space of F. John and L. Nirenberg \cite{06-30-1} is defined by integral average $f_Q:=\frac1{|Q|}\int_Q f(x)\,dx$.
+Secondly, recall that the original BMO space of John--Nirenberg \cite{06-30-1} can also be defined by integral average $f_Q\coloneqq\frac1{|Q|}\int_Q f(x)\,dx$.
 This definition is well-suited for proving the $A_p$-weight characterization of BMO, since $A_p$ constants are also defined involving integral averages.
-However, the Choquet integral is only defined for non-negative functions, undefined for negative-valued functions.
-Therefore, there is no suitable integral averages for any general function $f$ in this context, and hence as previously stated, the space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$ is defined by minus constant $c$.
-In addition, to show the $A_p$-weight characterization for BMO or $A_1$-weight characterization for BLO, the following Jensen's inequality $e^{f_Q}\le (e^f)_Q$ concerning integral average $f_Q$, i.e.
+However, the Choquet integral with respect to Hausdorff contents is only essentially defined for non-negative functions.
+Therefore, a fundamental question is that there is no suitable integral averages for any general function $f$ in this context, and hence as previously stated, the space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$ is only defined by minus constant $c$.
+But, to show the $A_p$-weight characterization for BMO or $A_1$-weight characterization for BLO, the following Jensen's inequality $e^{f_Q}\le (e^f)_Q$ concerning integral average $f_Q$, i.e.,